blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 | 5 | 1 | 1 | 1 | 1 | 1 | 0 | 1 |
 | 6 | 0 | 1 | 1 | 1 | 1 | 1 | 0 |

-In the table, a value of 1 denotes a statistically significant difference in means between that pair of attributes.
+In the table, a value of 1 denotes a statistically significant difference (p-value <= 0.01) in means between that pair of attributes.

 #### Inclusion Distance Standard Deviation
 The below graphics describe the variation of Inclusion Distance Standard Deviation across clusters.